shakir85/tf-modules/usage/proxmox.vm.md

 ## Proxmox VM Module Usage

 This is an example for using the `proxmox/vm` module.
-For credentials, ensure you pass them securely.
+Refer to the [module's documentation](../proxmox/vm/README.md) for more details.

 File: `providers.tf`
 ```hcl